turingschool/try-turing/be-weekday/wrap-up/index.md

 ## Contact

 - For technical questions regarding the content we learned today, you can email Amy at **amy@turing.edu**
-- For questions regarding the application process and life at Turing, please email Chelsea at **chelsea@turing.io** or <a target="blank" href="https://go.oncehub.com/ChelseaTuring" >set up a time to meet with her here</a>.
+- For questions regarding the application process and life at Turing, please email Chelsea at **chelsea@turing.edu** or <a target="blank" href="https://go.oncehub.com/ChelseaTuring" >set up a time to meet with her here</a>.
 She can also connect you with alums to learn more about their experiences

 ## Additional Resources